dhocker/lumi-clock/README.md

 * font: The default font is Courier New.
 A fixed pitch font works best.
 A good mono-space digital font is
 ["Digital-7 Mono"](https://www.dafont.com/digital-7.font).
+* fontsize: Sets the size of the font in pixels.
+The default is (45%) * (screen height).
+On the Raspberry Pi touchscreen this is 0.45 * 480 = 216px.
 * color: Sets the foreground color of the font.
 The default color is "#EC3818" which is an approximation of the color of the original Lumitime clock's digits.
 This color does not affect the spinner.